mercy-bore/Gallery/README.md

 # Gallery
  Jada  Gallery
  This is a web app with random photos.

+## Authors
+Mercy Bore

 ## BDD
 A user of the application should be able to: